-Prague Music Performance Institute & Festival was founded by Czech pianist Jan Bartoš and Zenon Fishbein (Piano Faculty I Manhattan School of Music in New York) in 2010.
+Prague Music Performance Institute & Festival was founded by Czech pianist Jan Bartoš and late Zenon Fishbein (Manhattan School of Music in New York) in 2010.
 The project organically combines a festival with an educational institution.
 PMP thematically connects concerts, master classes, workshops, lectures, and residencies.
-The project primarily focus on classical music, jazz, and experimental music.
+The projects primarily focus on classical music, jazz, and experimental music.
 However, PMP also endeavors to include other fields of art such as the fine arts, film, or literary art.

-PMP is supported by the Czech Ministry of Culture, the State Fund of Culture, the Capital City of Prague, and Pamela Stacy Fund.
+PMP is supported by the Czech Ministry of Culture, the State Fund of Culture, the Capital City of Prague, and the Pamela Stacy Fund.

 I support the PMP's efforts to start a permanent tradition of a prestigious institute in our capital.
 I am happy to become the patron of the Prague Music Performance.